ruby/www.ruby-lang.org/en/news/_posts/2013-02-15-the-2013-ruby-hero-awards.md

 you wish to nominate, and giving us a reason why they deserve to win.
-About a month from now all the previous year’s Ruby Heroes will help decide who will win this year’s 6 awards which will be presented to the heros live on stage at Railsconf at the end of April.
+About a month from now all the previous year’s Ruby Heroes will help decide who will win this year’s 6 awards which will be presented to the heroes live on stage at Railsconf at the end of April.